The five things you need to know about picking the best swimming goggles for open water swimming all come down to one crucial element: visibility.

 2. Pick the Right Lens Colors

-Goggles come with a variety of lens tints, or colors, to choose from.
+Open water swimming goggles come with a variety of lens tints, or colors, to choose from.
 Different colors are used to enhance visibility in specific conditions.
 For example, blue tinted lenses reduce glare and increase color perception, which can be great for ocean swims.
 Gold, yellow, or orange tinted lenses increase clarity in low light and increase contrast and depth perception, making them great for hazy, misty, or foggy open water conditions.
 Black or gray tints can reduce eye fatigue for when it’s bright, acting like sunglasses, if you’re swimming in sunny conditions.
 Consider what conditions you will be swimming in including variables such as time of day, light conditions, water visibility, the color of buoy markers or focal points, and the surroundings that will be visible to you in the water.

 Learn about all the tint options from THEMAGIC5.